Mojib-Rsm/DigitalSkillHub/docs/setup_guide.md

     *   Open your project's `.env` file.
     *   Paste the key you just copied as the value for `GOOGLE_API_KEY`.
     ```env
-    GOOGLE_API_KEY=# YOUR_API_KEY_HERE
+    GOOGLE_API_KEY=YOUR_API_KEY_HERE
     ```

-> **Security Warning:** It is highly recommended to restrict your API key to prevent unauthorized use.
+> **Security Warning:** It is highly recommended to restrict your API key.
 In the Cloud Console, find your new API key, click the three dots menu, select "Edit API key", and under "API restrictions", select "Restrict key" and choose the "Custom Search API".

-## Step 2: Get your GOOGLE_CSE_ID (Programmable Search Engine ID)
+### Step 2: Get your GOOGLE_CSE_ID (Programmable Search Engine ID)

 The CSE ID (or Search Engine ID) tells Google *which* search engine to use for your query.